 - Relationship building and strategies for supporting behavior change

 - Community advocacy: community needs assessments & community organizing

 - Case Management - assist patients with accessing community resources and navigating the health care system

 - How to manage home visits

-- Public health essential knowledge: social determinants of health, disease prevention, health across the lifespan, cultural competency & recovery, resilience and wellness models
+- Public health essential knowledge: social determinants of health, disease prevention, health across the lifespan, cultural competency and trauma informed care

 Course Offered Spring & Fall Terms in a Hybrid Format: